top of page

 "I WORK DURING THE DAY AND I NEED SOMETHING AFTER HOURS.
 DO YOU HAVE EVENING OR WEEKEND HOURS?"

-We understand that work is a major commitment, and that it isn't always possible to leave during the workday.
-We offer evening and weekend hours for just that reason.
+We offer a limited number evening and weekend appointments to accomodate clients who cannot come in for services during regular business hours.
 These times are popular so please know that they fill up quickly.
 We also offer services via web conferencing or phone, for those who have trouble making it into the office because of distance or time constraints.

 Contact us to see if there is availability!